alexnavah/almost_crashing_robots/README.md

 ﻿# almost_crashing_robots
-Robots walking on a grid based on instructiones given, but they might get lost... :'(
+Robots walking on a map based on instructiones given, but they might get lost... :'(

 This is a code challenge based on the Martian Robots one.